MicrosoftDocs/xamarin-docs/docs/ios/user-interface/designer/introduction.md

 _This guide introduces the Xamarin Designer for iOS.
 It demonstrates how to use the iOS Designer to visually lay out controls, how to access those controls in code, and how to edit properties._

 The Xamarin Designer for iOS is a visual interface designer similar to Xcode's Interface Builder and the Android Designer.
-Some of its many features include seamless integration with Visual Studio for Mac and Visual Studio 2015 and 2017, drag-and-drop editing, an interface for setting up event handlers, and the ability to render custom controls.
+Some of its many features include seamless integration with Visual Studio for Windows and Mac, drag-and-drop editing, an interface for setting up event handlers, and the ability to render custom controls.

 ## Requirements

-The iOS Designer is available in Visual Studio for Mac and in Visual Studio 2015 and 2017 on Windows.
-In Visual Studio 2015 or 2017, the iOS Designer requires a connection to a properly configured Mac build host, though Xcode need not be running.
+The iOS Designer is available in Visual Studio for Mac and Visual Studio 2017 and later on Windows.
+In Visual Studio for Windows, the iOS Designer requires a connection to a properly configured Mac build host, though Xcode need not be running.

 This guide assumes a familiarity with the contents covered in the [Getting Started guides](~/ios/get-started/index.md).